incas3/node-radius/README.md

 -------------
 You must first install the freeradiusclient libraries, and configure via radiusclient.conf.

-Dictionary based handling of attributes is not supported (coming soon).

 Contributing
 ------------
 Pull requests are welcome.
 Find bugs!